Skip to main content

 About

-Quartet is a single player role playing game with a fantasy theme.
+Quartet is a single player tactical role playing game with fantasy and anime themes.
 It was developed by Something Classic Games LLC and was released on August 26, 2025.
 It received overwhelmingly positive reviews from players.

 A series of unlikely train robberies.
 A mysterious deck of cards.
 A fleet of deadly airships.
 An accidental mage.
 Choose from four stories, in any order, and see how they eventually intertwine in this turn-based RPG.